dkrotx/mkstatic/README.md

 Your steps are very straightforward:

-    - You call mkstatic binary_file
+    - $ mkstatic path/to/your/binary_file
-    - Copy result-file (binary_file.static) to target host
+    - Copy result-file (path/to/your/binary_file.static) to target host
-    - Launch your/binary_file.static (the same usage as using original binary_file)
+    - Launch your binary_file.static (the same usage as using original binary_file)

 You may see details and options using mkstatic --man